-The trail is located in the Ohio & Erie Canal Reservation in Cuyahoga Heights.
+The trailhead is located in the Ohio & Erie Canal Reservation in Cuyahoga Heights.
 The trail is made up of a one-half mile beginner loop, which leads to a two-mile intermediate loop.
 Both are well-marked with directional signs.
 The trailhead is at the Canalway Center at 5424 E. 49th Street.
 Restrooms and drinking water are available at the Canalway Center.

-About halfway into the Beginner loop, you meet the Intermediate loop.
-Go straight to follow the Intermediate loop, or turn left to continue on the Beginner loop.
+About halfway into the Beginner Loop, you meet the Intermediate loop.
+Go straight to follow the Intermediate loop, or make a hard left to continue on the Beginner loop.

 The end of the loop leaves you back where you started, where you can start over, or head back to the parking lot or Towpath.

 The Intermediate loop has a few short but steep climbs, some sharp turns, many camel humps, a couple of rock gardens, and a few bridges crossing over streams and ravines.
 The bridges are plenty wide.
-There is one long, gradual climb at the beginning of the Intermediate loop, which means you spend most of the rest of the loop dropping back down.
+There is one long, gradual climb at the beginning of the Intermediate Loop, which means you spend most of the rest of the loop dropping back down.
 At the end of the Intermediate Loop, the trail meets up with the Beginner Loop.
-Bear left to back into the start of the loop, or take the second half of the Beginner loop back to the parking lot or Towpath.
+Bear left to back into the Intermediate Loop again, or bear right to take the second half of the Beginner Loop back to the trailhead.